SEOULSPACE

 Photo by Sergio Camalich on Unsplash

 Sambok (삼복), also called boknal (복날), refers to the three hottest days of the year.
 Sambok is also often translated to “dog days” in English.
-In fact, the word bok (복) refers to the metaphor of laying down like a dog because the summer’s hot energy oppresses autumn’s cool energy.
+The word bok (복) refers to the metaphor of laying down like a dog because the summer’s hot energy oppresses autumn’s calm energy.

 Historically, sambok was a significant farming holiday.
-People also believed that the weather during sambok was a sign of whether farming would be fruitful or not that year.
-However, the meaning of certain weather differed by region.
-For example, the rain was a good sign for farming in Busan while rain in the Gangwon region was seen as a negative sign.
+People also believed that the weather during sambok was a sign of whether farming would be fruitful that year.
+However, the meaning of particular weather differed by region.
+For example, the rain was a good sign for farming in Busan, while rain in the Gangwon region was a negative sign.
 Farmers also performed bokje (복제), a rite that was supposed to help their rice grow.

 These days, sambok isn’t as closely tied to agriculture but is still widely observed in Korea.